Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 1 April 2026 16.19.48 UTC
+- WIB: Rabu, 1 April 2026 18.10.37 UTC
-- WITA: Rabu, 1 April 2026 17.19.48 UTC
+- WITA: Rabu, 1 April 2026 19.10.37 UTC
-- WIT: Rabu, 1 April 2026 18.19.48 UTC
+- WIT: Rabu, 1 April 2026 20.10.37 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

 Kategori: technology